hashicorp/terraform-provider-aws/website/docs/r/kms_key.html.markdown

 ~> **NOTE:** Note: All KMS keys must have a key policy.
 If a key policy is not specified, AWS gives the KMS key a [default key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default) that gives all principals in the owning account unlimited access to all KMS operations for the key.
 This default key policy effectively delegates all access control to IAM policies and KMS grants.

+* `bypass_policy_lockout_safety_check` - (Optional) Specifies whether to disable the policy lockout check performed when creating or updating the key's policy.
+Setting this value to `true` increases the risk that the CMK becomes unmanageable.
+For more information, refer to the scenario in the [Default Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-root-enable-iam) section in the AWS Key Management Service Developer Guide.
+Defaults to `false`.
 * `deletion_window_in_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 30 days.
 Defaults to 30 days.
 * `is_enabled` - (Optional) Specifies whether the key is enabled.
 Defaults to true.
 * `enable_key_rotation` - (Optional) Specifies whether [key rotation](http://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) is enabled.
 Defaults to false.